 There are several benefits associated with having a business checking account that is separate from your personal checking account.
 Those benefits include:

-- Protection: Having a business checking account that is separate from your personal checking account provides you with a limited personal liability protection, as it keeps your business funds separate from your personal funds.
+- Protection: Having a business checking account that is separate from your personal checking account provides you with limited personal liability protection, as it keeps your business funds separate from your personal funds.
 Additionally, banks that offer merchant services give your customers purchase protection.

 - Organization: Keeping your business checking funds separate from your personal checking funds not only protects you from liability, but it also allows a much higher level of organization and professionalism.
 Many business checking accounts even come with additional features, such as QuickBooks integration.